lu-sketch/Chocolate-Imports-dataset/README.md

   Code used pandas libraries

  ### Table of Contents
+  1. The souce file for the data is the chocs.csv file
-  1. Chocolate Jupyter Notebook file
+  2. Chocolate Jupyter Notebook file
-  2. EDA.dox file that gives a description of the data set and EDA findings
+  3. EDA.dox file that gives a description of the data set and EDA findings